emschwartz/ilp3/README.md

 #### 4. Fast HTLAs Only

 Interledger can theoretically support a wide variety of ledger integrations (see [Hashed Timelock Agreements (HTLAs)](https://interledger.org/rfcs/0022-hashed-timelock-agreements/#simple-payment-channels)), but today, most ledgers available are too slow or expensive for on-ledger escrow to provide a good experience.
 Payment channels and trustlines should be the only recommended HTLA types for now and other protocols should be built to assume that transfers can be executed in milliseconds, as opposed to seconds or longer.
+This recommendation would change once ledgers are capable of processing large volumes of payments with negligible costs and latency.

+### Transport Layer

+#### 1. Only Hash Data

+Unlike PSK 1.0, this implementation of PSK only hashes the ILP data, rather than the whole ILP packet.

+#### 2. Include End-to-End Quoting and Chunked Payments

+In addition to encrypting the end-to-end data and generating the fulfillment and condition, this version of PSK also handles end-to-end quoting and chunked payments.
+This allows all details associated with these use cases to be encrypted within the PSK data, and allows senders to assume that any receiver that supports PSK will support end-to-end quoting and chunked payments. @sentientwaffle raised the question of whether E2E quoting and chunked payments should be part of PSK or implemented as a separate "layer" built on top of it (so PSK would only handle encryption and condition generation), and this should be discussed further.

+#### 3. Out of Band Cipher Negotiation

+PSK 1.0 includes the cipher suite in the "public headers" outside of the encrypted data.
+Instead of putting plaintext data into the ILP data, the cipher negotiation should be part of the PSK details exchanged between the sender and receiver (which currently consist of the receiver's address and the shared secret).
+This version of PSK assumes the cipher is AES-256-GCM.

+#### 4. No Set Destination Amount

+Currently, this implementation of PSK does not include a destination amount in the encrypted data.
+The receiver fulfills every incoming chunk they see and they use the fulfillment data to communicate back to the sender how much arrived (this is encrypted and authenticated).
+It is then up to the sender whether they want to continue sending more chunks, the chunk size to use, and whether they should switch to a different connector. @michielbdejong has raised a number of potential issues with this approach, which should be explored in greater depth.

+One alternative would be for the sender to use the first payment chunk as a kind of quote and then to inform the receiver how much to expect on each successive chunk.
+This would provide the same properties as requesting a quote using ILQP and then sending multiple payments using ILPv1.
+However, connectors could still play with their rates on the first chunk.

-## Implementation
+### Implementation

 #### 1. Middleware Instead of Plugins